mariopdls/1-DAW/README.md

 Welcome to my first repository.
-I'm a begginer on Web Development.
+I'm a beginner on Web Development.
 This type of subjects isn't easy at all... but it's fun!

 I’m learning a lot of programming languages, but it never feels like enough